BitFunnel/Workbench/sample/README.md

 database dump files into BitFunnel corpus files.
 We designed BitFunnel corpus files with the goal of trivial and extremely low overhead parsing.

+The conversion process involves parsing the Wikipedia dump files, extracting each document, removing wiki markup, performing [Lucene] analysis for tokenization and stemming, and finally generating encoding and writing the data in BitFunnel format.

-While the initial conversion from Wikipedia database dumps to BitFunnel corpus files may be slow and error-prone, subsequent experiments with BitFunnel corpus files should be fast and reliable.
+While the initial conversion from Wikipedia database dumps to BitFunnel corpus files may be slow, subsequent experiments with BitFunnel corpus files should be fast and reliable.

 The expected workflow is to download a Wikipedia database dump and convert it once and then use the resulting BitFunnel corpus files many time over.